JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/run-python-using-a-run-configuration/index.md

 <img src="django-run-configuration.png" alt="Django Run Configuration" width="400"/>

-When you click the **play** button, PyCharm launches the Django project, including a webserver, so you can click the link in the Run tool window and see your Django project.
+When you click the **play** button, PyCharm launches the Django project, including a web server, so you can click the link in the Run tool window and see your Django project.

 <img src="django-project-run-tool-window.png" alt="Django Run Tool Window" width="500"/>